Redesigning home search for

 Keep AI — drop the conversation

 So we designed an experience that leverages our legacy NLS search and search results surfaces.
-With this new approach, buyers can speak or type phrases that AI can process, for example.
+With this new approach, buyers can speak or type phrases for AI to process, for example.

-Natural language search would have been unable to put much of that criteria into a proper context or remember the buyer’s input so they can refine it over time.
+Natural language search would have been unable to put much of that information into a proper context or remember the buyer’s input so they can refine it over time.

 We also asked buyers to tell us which results were good and bad so that we could further optimize outcomes.
 Our research previously showed that buyers were reluctant to specify too many criteria because they feared it might narrow their results too much, but with AI search and the feedback mechanism, buyers reported higher quality search efforts.